00nkul/Notepad-using-java-/README.md

 .exe file is provided in the check it out .(Requires JDK ) Also ,you can also chekckout the jar files .
+The entire code is based on JDK 1.8 might show some problems in newest versions .

 ## Development setup

 You can either run the  .exe files or jre .
 Make sure you have JDK installed in your system.
+The entire code is based on JDK 1.8 might show some problems in newest versions .